SkafteNicki/dtu_mlops/4_pytorch_ecosystem/readme.md

    the framework that you have chosen to work with into your project.
 The **Final exercise** for today is to formulate a project description (see bottom of this page).

-4. When you formed groups and formed a project
+4. When you formed groups and formed a project you are allowed to start.
+To start with, do the following:API

-You will be given time each week to work on your own self chosen project.
+   4.1.
+Create a github reposatory for your project and make sure that all team members have access to pull
+        and push

+   4.2.
+Create the folder structure by using the `cookie-cutter` approach

+5. From here you are free to work on the parts of the project that you wish.
+It is recommended to start with getting the data sorted out as prior experience have shown that this may take longer time than expected.

 ### Final objective